Support Centre

 5.6.
 Legitimate interests of the data controller

-The PIPA exceptionally provides that personal data may be collected and used without consent in cases where the collection and use are necessary to achieve a legitimate interest of the data handler and where such legitimate interest clearly overrides the rights of the data subject (provided that the collection and use are substantially relevant to the legitimate interest of the data handler and that the collection and use are only done to a reasonable extent).
-The PIPC guidelines provide that 'the preparation/procurement of supporting materials for the collection/calculation of service fees, collection of debts, and commencement/continuation of legal action' may be examples of what may constitute a 'legitimate interest'.
+The PIPA exceptionally provides that personal data may be collected and used without consent in cases where the collection and use are necessary to achieve a legitimate interest of the data handler and where such legitimate interest clearly overrides the rights of the data subject (provided that the collection and use is substantially relevant to the legitimate interest of the data handler and that the collection and use is only done to a reasonable extent).
+The PIPC guidelines provide that 'the preparation/procurement of supporting materials for the collection/calculation of service fees, collection of debts, and commencement/continuation of legal action' may be examples of what may constitute a 'legitimate interest.'

 Please note that the 'legitimate interest' ground is only recognized in very limited instances, given the specific language of the PIPA and the PIPC's guidelines.
-Also, 'legitimate interest' cannot be used as a basis for providing personal data to third parties without the data subject's consent.

 5.7.
 Legal bases in other instances